pushandplay/cordova-plugin-apprate/README.md

 | storeAppURL.windows8 | String | null | application URL in WindowsStore |
 | customLocale | Object | null | custom locale object |

-### reviewType

-The `InAppReview` review type will attempt to launch a native in-app review dialog (as opposed to opening the app store).

-The native dialog is designed to maintain the privacy of the users and to prevent applications from harassing them with too many review requests.
-As such, the dialog might or might not appear, and we will not be able to know whether it appeared, or whether the user reviewed the app or not.

-Since we can't know if the dialog will be shown, and in order to comply to the requirements of Apple/Android, no custom prompt will be shown to the user before attempting to open the in-app review dialog.

-Native in-app review can only be possible under certain conditions.
-If those conditions are not met, a fallback method will be used (see information per platform below).

 #### reviewType.ios [Enum]
 - `InAppReview` - Write review directly in your application (iOS 10.3+), limited to 3 prompts per year.
 Will fallback to 'AppStoreReview' for other iOS versions
 - `AppStoreReview` - Open the store within the app.
 Use this option as an alternative to inAppReview to avoid the rate action from [doing nothing](https://developer.apple.com/documentation/storekit/skstorereviewcontroller/2851536-requestreview)